 THE PROVOST'S INNOVATION CHALLENGE @ TANGENT

 We know how important global and societal issues are to our students.
 At Tangent, Trinity’s Ideas Workspace, we are committed to empowering Trinity students to make a real impact on society and the world.
 The Provost’s Innovation Challenge @ Tangent is a social innovation programme that provides supports, creative outlets, mentorship, and the chance to have a real impact on a global problem.

 Frequently Asked Questions

 What does the Provost’s Innovation Challenge @ Tangent entail?

 It’s a hackathon, which means you’ll think creatively and critically about a global problem.
 You’ll brainstorm ideas, along with other passionate individuals, that could positively impact on the problem.
-The Provost’s Innovation Challenge @ Tangent 2019 was a hackathon around Homelessness as chosen by the College community; in 2020 it was all about Hacking Plastics.
+The Provost’s Innovation Challenge @ Tangent 2019 was a hackathon around Homelessness as chosen by the College community; last year it was all about Hacking Plastics.
 This year’s Provost’s Innovation Challenge focuses on Sustainable Cities, and will take place over the weekend of 20 – 22 November 2020.